 Although there are 24 hours in a day, doesn’t it seem like there’s never enough time to get all of your work done?

 This is especially true when leading a team or managing a project.
-While time management techniques like time blocking can help with this, they can initially seem intimidating for some.
+While time management strategies like time blocking can help, they can initially seem intimidating—especially if you’ve never tried them before.

 For instance, you may be asking yourself: